Cities, police unions clash as vaccine mandates take effect

 Police departments in Los Angeles, San Francisco and Denver are also among those under vaccine mandates or facing one.
 New York’s mayor has said he is looking at the idea despite opposition from the city’s largest police union.

-The union representing some 1,000 Seattle police personnel argues that the matter should be the subject of labor negotiations.
-Union President Mike Solan has suggested that the mandate could worsen staffing shortages, which in turn could risk public safety.
+The union representing some 1,000 Seattle police personnel suggests that the mandate could worsen staffing shortages, which in turn could risk public safety.
+The union’s president, Mike Solan, said the city’s police force lost some 300 officers over the past 18 months and anticipates another “mass exodus” in the coming weeks.

-The department has lost more than 300 officers in the past year and a half and anticipates another “mass exodus” in the coming weeks, Solan said.
+As of last week, nearly 300 of the 1,000 uniformed officers in Seattle had either not turned in paperwork showing they were vaccinated or were seeking an exemption, the mayor’s office said.
+But scores more are believed to have been vaccinated since then.

-Nearly 300 officers in Seattle had either not turned in paperwork showing they were vaccinated or were seeking an exemption, the mayor’s office said earlier this week.
+“People believe in personal choice, and we as a union have to represent everybody,” Solan said.
+“We’re not going to play the games of segregating between the vaxxed and the unvaxxed, It’s not about that.
+This is about saving jobs.”

 In recent weeks, judges have rejected attempts by a group of Oregon State Police troopers and Denver police officers to block vaccine mandates.